Opportunities for Development

 To support that, our Education for Equity and Inclusion initiative provides students, staff, faculty, and administrators with both structured and informal opportunities for self-reflection and thoughtful discussion.

-Our focus is on the existing barriers to equity and inclusion—and the impact of those barriers on historically underrepresented individuals and communities.
+Our focus is on the existing barriers to equity and inclusion—and the impact of those barriers on historically excluded and minoritized individuals and communities.
 Our goal is to explore how Middlebury can address those barriers in order to increase access, opportunity, equity, inclusion, and full participation in the community.

 Education for Equity and Inclusion offers both open-enrollment and by-request workshops for faculty, staff, and students that are intentionally designed to increase awareness, build knowledge, and develop capacity for inclusive action.